 Once you’ve agreed to be considered a donor, you’ll go through an in-depth assessment of your health.
-It’s your health that is of utmost importance to the transplant team.
-What they want to know is that:
+What the transplant team wants to evaluate is whether:

-- You have a healthy kidney—preferably the left one—to donate, and you have a healthy kidney to keep—one that can compensate for the loss of a kidney.
+- You have a healthy kidney—preferably the left one—to donate, and you have a healthy kidney to keep—one that can compensate for the loss of a kidney, and

 With these three primary goals in mind, here is how donor candidates are medically evaluated.